 “When addressing the safeguards now at play in the energy sector the source said, "security is a part of reliability." ”

 Though a noble intent, this has not been NERC’s charter.
 The NERC organization is limited to what it can do to combat terrorist threats.
 NERC is a voluntary organization that attempts to guide its members to operate in a coordinated and harmonious fashion through recommended practices and data sharing.
-It is not a security organization in the sense of protection from physical threats, nor does it have significant experience in security matters as is the focal point today in the wake of the terrorist attacks.
+It is not a security organization in the sense of protection from physical threats, nor does it have significant experience in national security matters as is the focal point today in the wake of the terrorist attacks.
 To put in perspective how much of a security threat the NERC organization can protect against, it is notable that the NERC offices operate out of a publicly accessible strip mall near Princeton, New Jersey.
 There is no secure access or fortification from harm as found in many utility power plants, control centers, or RTO and ISO offices.

 The FBI (through the National Infrastructure Protection Center) has stated that they are focused on “high visibility targets.”
 This is a recognition that no agency can protect against any and all attacks, due to the effort and expense required and the impacts to daily life and commerce such measures would have.
 Enron believes that NERC, Security Coordinators and RTOs should also recognize that while security is an admirable goal, draconian measures in which markets are hampered are not appropriate actions when potential gain in national security is minimal.
 More importantly, uninformed or misrepresentative statements that unnecessarily incite public anxiety are irresponsible, and in light of our nation’s recent tragedy, border on disgraceful.